Vampire Cheerleaders: Characters

 Team captain.
-The cool and calculating queen bee and mentor of Bakertown High School's coven of "Vampire Cheerleaders."
-She has maintained her position as head cheerleader for decades, changing her first name and returning every twenty years posing as her "daughter".
-She does not hesitate to enforce her authority among the others but treats the A-squad as an extended family.
+The queen bee and mentor of Bakertown High School's coven of "Vampire Cheerleaders."
+She has maintained her position as head cheerleader for decades, changing her first name and returning every 20 years posing as her "daughter".
+She does not hesitate to enforce her authority among the others, but treats them as an extended family.
 Her greatest concern is in maintaining a low profile to avoid trouble and continue living as an immortal cheerleader.